 CEO & Director

-So the severity inflation which we’ve observed for a number of years, Brian, is fully baked in, in our rate position and our rate adequacy.
-We’re temporarily reflecting a drop in frequency, but we’ve done that in a way where we can revert back to pre-COVID rate levels without too many obstacles as driving returns back to normal.
+So the severity of inflation we’ve observed for several years, Brian, is fully baked in, in our rate position and our rate adequacy.
+So we’re temporarily reflecting a drop in frequency, but we’ve done that in a way where we can revert to pre-COVID rate levels without too many obstacles as driving returns back to normal.
 And I think our stance on severity has been quite cautious.

 More like this